Entries tagged with “Depression”

 We all contain multitudes, and accepting the light and darkness in another can be a sign of deep trust and friendship.
 But acceptance doesn't mean being passive when a friend is suicidal.

-The 10 most common cognitive distortions, how they work, and why they are misleading.
+Discover common and harmful cognitive distortions, how they work, and why they are misleading.

 Cooped up inside, hiding from the sunless winter (tundra sometimes included), you may be asking yourself, “What does a girl who kayaks and bikes for sanity do in the winter?”
 The answer: “Lots of things.”